Story Mill Community Park

 In February 2014, the Bozeman City Commission unanimously approved the Story Mill Community Park proposal, with overwhelming community support.
 The Trust for Public Land is now hard at work with the City of Bozeman and neighbors, designers, park planners, and community groups to raise funds and build a flagship community park at Story Mill.

 Work is already underway to restore the site's wetlands and wildlife habitat-including a full half mile along the East Gallatin River.
 Breathing new life into the site, more than 450 Bozeman kids have explored Story Mill through place-based art projects and park design summer camps.
-In fall 2014, we hosted a community workshop attended by almost 200 residents to collect community input on the park conceptual plan.
+In fall 2014, we hosted a community workshop attended by almost 200 residents to collect community input on the park conceptual plan, and in October 2015, we hosted a community workshop to review new schematic drawings for the park.
+Download the new design drawings below.

 Get involved!
 To learn how to support The Trust for Public Land and Story Mill Community Park, visit support.tpl.org/storymill or contact Molly.Pickall@tpl.org.
 Together we can rebuild and revitalize this unique property for everyone to enjoy!